29 Mar Understanding Real Estate Agent fees Germany and How to Save Money on This

 Steuerberater / Tax Consultant

 As I talk about in my book The Complete Guide to German Property Investment a Steuerberater is an investors best friend, you want them involved early on in the process especially when it comes to setting the depreciation value of your property, after all it’s free money.
 A tax consultant can help you find the best system so, depending on your case, there are as little costs as possible owning or renting out the flat.
 They can often help you grasp you a better picture of what the total cost of ownership could be.
 Many variables come into the deal so it could be a good idea to spend a bit of money on a tax consultant to potentially save thousands in the future.
-It’s not a necessary to involve a tax consultant but it’s advised.
+It’s not a necessary to involve a tax consultant but it’s advised if you’re buying an investment property.

 Anwalt / Lawyer

-Lawyers are not necessarily involved in the process of buying an apartment in Berlin either but they can be helpful to draft a sales contract or even pre-sales agreement one.
+Lawyers are not necessarily involved in the process of buying an apartment in Berlin either but they can be helpful to draft a sales contract or even pre-sales agreement.
 Just as a tax consultant, they can also guide you through the different technicalities of owning and optimizing the costs of a flat.
 Some Steuerberater have a lawyers’ practice they work with, or even have one internally.
 In addition to analyze the contract, they can also represent the buyer at the notary.
 This is often the case if the buyer is not living in Germany or does not speak German.
 So a perfection option especially for investors as they have to come only once for selection the flat.
 The notary has to check if all parties involved understand the contract when he reads it in front of all parties involved.
 If a person who does not speak German wants to buy an apartment in Berlin without a lawyer an interpret has to be a the appointment at the notary.

 Notar / Notary